Skip to main content

 • Built-in compliance tracking

-• AI-assisted content creation with D2L Lumi
+• Educator-controlled AI for content creation with D2L Lumi

-• Enterprise system integrations (SIS, CRM, HRIS)
+• Enterprise system integrations via D2L Link (SIS, CRM, HRIS)

 Best For